 This paper is organized as follows.
-In section 2, we briefly review DOT, PaLS, and TREGS.
-In section 3, we introduce a new randomized approach using simultaneous random sources and detectors in an SAA fashion.
-Further, we improve this approach by allowing the matrices of simultaneous random sources and detectors to be first downdated, then updated in an optimal way to obtain simultaneous optimized sources and detectors.
-Moreover, we also give an outline of our implementation strategies.
-In section 4, we demonstrate the effectiveness of combining simultaneous random sources and detectors with simultaneous optimized sources and detectors using three experiments.
-Finally, we draw some conclusions and discuss future work in Section 5.
+In Section \ref{Sec:SimultOpt_backg}, we briefly review DOT, PaLS, and TREGS.
+In Section \ref{Sec:SAA_Opt}, we introduce an alternative stochastic problem that includes random simultaneous detectors, to reduce the number of adjoint solves.
+In Section~\ref{sec:OptSrcDet_new}, we introduce optimized simultaneous sources and detectors combined with random simultaneous sources and detectors constrained to a complementary subspace.
+We also give an outline of our implementation strategies.
+In Section \ref{Sec:SimultOpt_NumExp}, we demonstrate the effectiveness of combining random and optimized simultaneous sources and detectors using a 2D and a 3D experiment.
+Finally, we draw some conclusions and discuss future work in Section \ref{Sec:SimultOpt_con}.

-\comment{ In this paper, we use Parametric Level Sets (PaLS) to parameterize the medium \citep{Aghasi_etal11} with a modest number of parameters.